kristiyanmaslarov/Audits/Contests/MorphoBlue.md

+### [M-01]- Partial liquidation can leave hanging borrow shares

-### [M-01]- In the liquidate function, when no bad debt is realized(the position is unhealthy but doesn't result in losses for the protocol) all borrower's borrow shares should be liquidated at the end of the liquidation, and some collateral must be left.
+In the `liquidate` function, when no bad debt is realized(the position is unhealthy but doesn't result in losses for the protocol) all borrower's borrow shares should be liquidated at the end of the liquidation, and some collateral must be left.
 This is what happens when the whole position is liquidated in one single transaction.

 However, it's not always the case for partial liquidations.
-Since the liquidate function allows for the liquidator to choose either how much collateral wants to seize or how much borrow shares he's going to repay, a liquidator could partially liquidate a unhealthy position.
+Since the `liquidate` function allows for the liquidator to choose either how much collateral wants to seize or how much borrow shares he's going to repay, a liquidator could partially liquidate a unhealthy position.
 Well, in cases where a partial liquidation is done by providing the shares to repay, the position could become healty again, and not all the borrow shares would be liquidated as expected and happened in the full liquidation.
 This should not occur in any case.
 In theory, the liquidator repay's borrower debt and withdraws (debt value + liquidator incentive) value from the collateral, so the position would actually become slightly more unhealthy, and not the opposite.

 This is due to a rounding error.
 The conversion from repaidShares to repaidAssets is done by rounding up while the conversion from repaidAssets to seizedAssets is done by rounding down, potentially making the position healthy again, and therefore preventing the remaining liquidations from happening.